arsharaj/project-spdx-license-fetcher/readme.md

 - Scan project directory for license files
 - Read the content of identified license files
 - Identify the type of license from the license text
+- Generate a simple report of all licenses used in the project

 ### Folder Structure